Wipro Ltd (BSE: 507685, NSE: WIPRO) — Business Report / Investor Feed

 - AI-Native Business & Platforms Unit (April 2026): Dedicated unit for agentic AI solutions [13].

-- Wipro AI-Data Center (AIDC) Solution (March 2026): Standardized stack integrating NVIDIA AI Enterprise for enterprise-scale AI adoption with AI-driven contact center capabilities [93].
+- Wipro AIDC Solution (March 2026): NVIDIA AI Enterprise integration for enterprise-scale AI [84].

-- Wipro Innovation Network (May 2025): Five frontier technology themes; 60,000 sq ft Innovation Lab in Bengaluru; innovation labs launched in three US cities, Australia, and the Middle East [35][107].
+- Wipro Innovation Network (May 2025): Five frontier technology themes; 60,000 sq ft Innovation Lab in Bengaluru; labs in three US cities, Australia, Middle East [31][98].

 - Microsoft Innovation Hub (Dec 2025): Agent Marketplace on Microsoft AI Platform; 50,000+ Copilot licenses deployed internally [35].

-- Google Cloud Gemini Experience Zone (Dec 2025 expansion): 200+ production-ready AI agents across Healthcare, Banking, Insurance, Retail, Communications, Manufacturing at Partner Labs in Bengaluru [105].
+- Google Cloud Gemini Experience Zone (Dec 2025): 200+ production-ready AI agents at Partner Labs in Bengaluru [96].

 - GIFT City BFSI Hub (Mar 2026): 150 seats expandable to 500 for global BFSI delivery [45].